 a.
 The LORD has made known His salvation: The marvelous things of Psalm 98:1 have been published in the sight of the nations.

-· This is true, because of the public nature of God’s unfolding work of redemption.
+· This is evident because of the public nature of God’s unfolding work of redemption.

 ii.
 Made known: “The Lord is to be praised not only for effecting human salvation, but also for making it known, for man would never have discovered it for himself.”
 (Spurgeon)